John Mare (painter): Work

 Not much is known of Mare's training, although his portraits share some of the characteristics found in the work of colonial New York painter Thomas McIlworth.
 His earliest surviving portrait, of fewer than a dozen known, is of Henry Livingston, dating to 1760; a painting of Henry's brother Robert, similar in appearance, is unsigned and undated, but presumed to be his work also.
 Both are believed to be copies of works by John Wollaston, as is Mare's portrait of Henry Lloyd of Boston, dating to around 1767.
 In 1766 the Common Council of New York commissioned a portrait of George III.
 A 1767 portrait of John Keteltas (in the New York Historical Society collection) is distinguished by a trompe l'oeil house fly on the sitter's cuff, poised as if on the surface of the painting.
 In 1768, again in Boston, Mare painted John Torrey; he is presumed to have painted Torrey's brother William as well.
 A portrait of Gerard Beekman from 1769 is believed to be by the artist, as is an undated portrait of an unknown member of the Werden-Wilcocks family.
 In 1772, during his return sojourn in Albany, Mare painted John Johnson, a portrait which today hangs in Johnson Hall in Johnstown.

 A pastel portrait by Mare in the Shelburne Museum is also known; it depicts John C. Couvenhoven, and is dated 1774.
-Also dating from that year is a portrait of Dr. Benjamin Youngs Prime, currently in the New York Historical Society collection; these two are the last dated portraits ascribed to Mare, and it appears he stopped painting at this point.
+Also dating from that year is a portrait of Benjamin Youngs Prime, currently in the New York Historical Society collection; these two are the last dated portraits ascribed to Mare, and it appears he stopped painting at this point.

 Mare's best-known work today is the portrait of merchant Jeremiah Platt currently in the collection of the Metropolitan Museum of Art.
 It is thinly painted; rather than apply glazing, the artist chose to blend still-wet pigments on the surface of the painting to create texture.
 The portrait is the only one of its kind, three-quarter length, known by the artist's hand; judging by the prominence he gives to the chair on which Platt leans, and the damask drapery background, it appears that he was unfamiliar with the format and compensated accordingly.
 The portrait suggests knowledge of the work of John Singleton Copley, and is adjudged as Mare's most successful known piece; he is otherwise thought of as an average painter, and his style has been described as "stiff and awkward".